caltechlibrary/epxml_to_datacite/README.md

 ## Setup

-### Python Install
+### Prerequisites

 You need to have Python 3.7 on your machine ([Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a great installation option).
 Test whether you have python installed by opening a terminal or anaconda prompt window and typing `python -V`, which should print version 3.7 or greater.

-### Clone epxml_to_datacite

 It's best to download this software using git.
 To install git, type `conda install git` in your terminal or anaconda prompt window.

+### Clone epxml_to_datacite

-Then find where you want the epxml_to_datacite folder to live on your computer in File Explorer or Finder (This could be the Desktop or Documents folder, for example).
+Find where you want the epxml_to_datacite folder to live on your computer in File Explorer or Finder (This could be the Desktop or Documents folder, for example).
 Type `cd ` in anaconda prompt or terminal and drag the location from the file browser into the terminal window.
 The path to the location